 Short-term Care: Rehospitalizations

 In Autumn Care of Madison, 21.22 Percentage of Residents Rehospitalized

-This is the number of rehospitalizations per 1,000 days of short-term care.
-There is a correlation between keeping patients out of the hospital and a nursing home's quality of short-term rehabilitation.
+This tells you the number of rehospitalizations per 1,000 days of short-term patient care.
+There is a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: Facilitates Functional Improvement

 In Autumn Care of Madison, 85.27% of Resident

-This is the percent of short-term stay patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percent of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
 High levels of performance with ADL's often correlates with successful rehabilitation.